mehedi-sharif/soulspring/content/get-started.md

       image: "/images/initially-expects/02.svg"
       lists:
-      - To support you in your wellness journey, personalized supplements, remedies and biologics may be included in your Personalized Therapy Plan
+      - To support you in your wellness journey, personalized supplements, remedies and biologics may be included in your personalized therapy plan
     - title: Lifestyle Education
       image: "/images/initially-expects/03.svg"
       lists:
-      - We want to help you achieve balance between mind, body and soul.
+      - We want to help you achieve balance between mind, body and soul
       - 'Enhance your wellness journey with our mindfulness and meditation tools, nutrition consultations and life coaching '
 medical_treatments: